Structures of magnetic excitations in the spin-1/2 kagome-lattice antiferromagnets Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$: Introduction

 Linear spin wave theory (LSWT) is a basis for understanding magnetic excitations from the magnetically ordered state~\cite{Holstein,Anderson,Kubo}.
 Hence, LSWT has been widely applied to analyze magnetic excitations in magnetic materials.
 The magnetic excitations in most three-dimensional (3D) magnets, which are describable using the classical spin model, can be well understood in terms of LSWT.
 The characteristic elementary excitation of LSWT is a spin-1 excitation, magnon.
 Over the last two decades, the magnetic excitations in frustrated quantum magnets, such as spin-1/2 triangular-lattice Heisenberg antiferromagnets (TLHAFs) and kagome-lattice Heisenberg antiferromagnets (KLHAFs), have been drawing considerable attention from the viewpoint of fractionalized spin excitations~\cite{Zheng,Mezio,Ghioldi,Ghioldi2,Ferrari,Zhang,Punk,Zhang2,Ferrari2}.
 A typical fractionalized spin excitation is a spin-1/2 excitation, spinon, which has been established as the elementary excitation of spin-1/2 antiferromagnetic Heisenberg chain~\cite{dCP,Faddeev}.

-Magnetic excitations of $S=1/2$ TLHAFs have been actively investigated theoretically using various approaches~\cite{Ghioldi,Ghioldi2,Ferrari,Zhang,Starykh,Zheng,Chernyshev,Mezio,Mourigal}.
-It was demonstrated that although the dispersion relation of low-energy single-magnon excitations near the K point can be described by LSWT, the excitation energy is significantly renormalized downward by quantum fluctuations in a large area of the Brillouin zone (BZ)~\cite{Starykh,Zheng,Chernyshev,Mezio,Mourigal}, and that the dispersion curve shows a rotonlike minimum at the M point~\cite{Zheng,Mezio,Verresen}.
-These theoretical predictions were confirmed by inelastic neutron scattering experiments performed on Ba$_3$CoSb$_2$O$_9$~\cite{Ma,Ito,Kamiya,Macdougal}, which closely approximates the ideal $S=1/2$ TLHAF~\cite{Shirata,Zhou,Susuki,Koutroulakis,Yamamoto}.
-The rotonlike minimum in the dispersion curve was observed not only at the M point but also at the Y point, the middle point between $\Gamma$ and M points in a single dispersion curve~\cite{Ito,Macdougal}.
+Magnetic excitations of $S\,{=}\,1/2$ TLHAFs have been actively investigated theoretically using various approaches~\cite{Ghioldi,Ghioldi2,Ferrari,Zhang,Starykh,Zheng,Chernyshev,Mezio,Mourigal}.
+The theories demonstrated that although the dispersion relation of low-energy single-magnon excitations near the K point can be described by LSWT, the excitation energy is significantly renormalized downward by quantum fluctuations in a large area of the Brillouin zone (BZ)~\cite{Starykh,Zheng,Chernyshev,Mezio,Mourigal}, and that the dispersion curve shows a rotonlike minimum at the M point~\cite{Zheng,Mezio,Verresen}.
+These theoretical predictions were confirmed by inelastic neutron scattering (INS) experiments performed on Ba$_3$CoSb$_2$O$_9$~\cite{Ma,Ito,Kamiya,Macdougal}, which closely approximates the ideal $S\,{=}\,1/2$ TLHAF~\cite{Shirata,Zhou,Susuki,Koutroulakis,Yamamoto}.
+The rotonlike minimum in the single dispersion curve was observed not only at the M point but also at the Y point, the middle point between $\Gamma$ and M points~\cite{Ito,Macdougal}.
 These dispersion anomalies were successfully reproduced by fermionic approaches based on resonating valence bond (RVB) theory or a closely related theory~\cite{Ferrari,Zhang}, in which an elementary spin excitation is the spinon and the single-magnon excitation is described by the bound state of spinons.